KodiKraig/product-mint/README.md

 - Instant payment settlement
 - Funds available for withdraw immediately
+- No fraud risk from chargebacks
 - Lower fees than all traditional payment processors
-    - _Fees only applied during purchases_
 - Use your own ERC20 token for product purchases
 - Offer multiple ERC20 tokens to give users more options
 - Automatic subscription renewal processing with retries